Dalma culture: Chronology

 Similar to other cultural traditions in the Near East, Dalma tradition exists from a cultural and chronological point of view.
 After its initial flourish in north-western Iran in the first half of the fifth millennium B.C, Dalma tradition spread southwards into the central Zagros region during the second half of the fifth millennium B.C.

 As of 2015, lack of absolute dating in north-western Iran and the limited number of excavations carried out in Dalma sites had made it impossible to define an accurate chronological table for the Dalma tradition and timeline of the region in the Chalcolithic period.
 Chronologically, the Dalma period is a continuation of the region's Late Neolithic Hajji Firuz period, proceeded immediately by the Middle Chalcolithic Pisdeli period of north-western Iran, and contemporary to the Ubaid III period in Mesopotamia and the Sialk III tradition in Central Iranian Plateau.

 As stated by Akbar Abedi, Behrooz Omrani, and Azam Karimifar, Dalma was the final result of the Hajji Firuz tradition development.
 With the exception of changes in pottery production, no other aspects of the material culture indicate signs of a discontinuity between Dalma and the preceding Hajji Firuz tradition.

 According to James Mellaart, the British archaeologist, the advancement of pottery techniques in the Dalma period compared to the Hajji Firuz period is noticeable.
 He stated that Dalma wares might have been developed from the vessels created in the Hajji Firuz period as they contain painting elements common to this period as well as some new stylistic innovations.

 Radiocarbon dating results have indicated that there must have been a transitional period of 400 years between Hajji Firuz and Dalma traditions in this region at the end of the 6th millennium B.C.

+According to Steve Renette (2022), Dalma tradition started during the final centuries of the 6th millennium BCE, and it may have continued until the middle of the 5th millennium.

+But according to Johnny Samuele Baldi (2022), the associated Dalma traditions, which he analyses, are all much later than Neolithic and Early Chalcolithic.
+Instead, they were closer to the Middle Chalcolithic in date, and continued during the Late Chalcolithic (LC1).
+Which would amount to the range between 4700 and 4250 BCE.

+Chaff-Faced Ware

+Chalcolithic chaff-faced ware appeared in the South Caucasus and Upper Mesopotamia in the first half of the 5th millennium BCE.
+According to Catherine Marro (2022), the systematic use of chaff, creating a Chaff-Faced Ware effect, is attested from the beginning of the 5th millennium BCE with the development of the Dalma culture.

+This Chaff-Faced Ware oikumenè is also indicated by the "common trends in house building and funerary traditions".
+The trends in obsidian use are also relevant here.